 Christmas in Greece

-If the children sing well, they might be given money, nuts, sweets and dried figs to eat.
+If the children sing well, they might be given money, as well things to eat like nuts, sweets and dried figs.

-Christmas Trees are becoming more popular in Greece, but they aren't traditional.
-Instead most houses will have a shallow wooden bowl with a piece of wire is suspended across the rim.
-A sprig of basil wrapped around a wooden cross hangs from the wire.
+An old and very traditional decoration is a shallow wooden bowl with a piece of wire suspended across the rim.
+A sprig of basil wrapped around a wooden cross and hangs from the wire.
 Some water is kept in the bowl to keep the basil alive and fresh.
-Once a day, someone, usually the mother of the family, dips the cross and basil into some holy water and uses it to sprinkle water in each room of the house.
+Once a day someone, usually the mother of the family, dips the cross and basil into some holy water and uses it to sprinkle water in each room of the house.

-This is believed to keep the 'Killantzaroi' (bad spirits) away.
-The Killantzaroi are meant to appear only during the 12-day period from Christmas to the Epiphany (January 6th).
+This is believed to keep the 'kallikantzaroi' Καλλικάντζαρος (bad spirits) away.
+The kallikantzaroi are meant to appear only during the 12-day period from Christmas to Epiphany (January 6th).
 They are supposed to come from the middle of the earth and get into people's house through the chimney!
-The Killantzaroi do things like putting out fires and making milk go off.
-Having a fire burning through the twelve days of Christmas is also meant to keep the Killantzaroi away.
+The kallikantzaroi do things like putting out fires and making milk go off.
+Having a fire burning through the twelve days of Christmas is also meant to keep the kallikantzaroi away (burning old shoes is meant to be a very good way of scaring off the kallikantzaroi).

 Going to a Midnight Mass Service is very important for most Greeks.
 After the service people can go home and end their Advent fast.

-The main Christmas meal is often Lamb or pork, roasted in an oven or over an open spit.
+The main Christmas meal is often lamb or pork, roasted in an oven or over an open spit.
 It's often served with a spinach and cheese pie and various salads and vegetables.
 Other Christmas and new year foods include 'Baklava' (a sweet pastry made of filo pastry filled with chopped nuts and sweetened with syrup or honey), Kataifi (a pastry made from a special form of shredded filo dough and flavored with nuts and cinnamon), Theeples (a kind of fried pastry).
+The pastries are either eaten for breakfast or as starters.
+Another popular Christmas dessert are melomakarono, egg or oblong shaped biscuit/cakes made from flour, olive oil, and honey and rolled in chopped walnuts.

 In Greek Happy/Merry Christmas is 'Kala Christougenna'.
 Happy/Merry Christmas in lots more languages.

-In Greece, presents are often brought to children by Aghios Vassilis / Άγιος Βασίλης (Saint Basil) on the 1st January.
+In Greece, presents are often brought to children by Aghios Vassilis / Άγιος Βασίλης (Saint Basil/Saint Vasilis) on the 1st January as that is St Basil's Day.

 People in Greece also celebrate Epiphany on the 6th January.
 In the Greek Orthodox Church, Epiphany celebrates Jesus's baptism when he was a man.
 It's also known as 'The Blessing of the Waters'.
 There are many events throughout the country where young men dive into really cold lakes, rivers and the sea to try to be first to get a cross which has been blessed by a priest and thrown into the water.
 Whoever gets the cross first is meant to have good luck during the coming year.
 Epiphany festivals also include blessings of boats & ships, music, dancing and lots of food.